$S^{\top\!}S$-SVD via Sketching and the Nearest $S^{\top\!}S$-orthogonal Matrix: Introduction

 As possible motivating applications, we envision the employment of the $S^\T S$-SVD also in other settings.
-As an example, orthogonal matrices are a fundamental ingredient in problems where the solution is constrained to belong to a space of matrices having orthonormal columns, the Stiefel manifold; see, e.g., \cite{Absiletal.08},\cite{eas:99}.
-This type of constraints is particularly convenient in the solution of certain differential equations, because the orthogonal space allows the solution method to preserve key properties of the dynamical system \cite{Celledoni2002},\cite{Hairer2002}.
-Beyond this, orthogonality may be a component of computational strategies enforcing a low rank manifold representation of the flow as time integration proceeds, see, e.g., \cite{Cerutietal.22}.
+As an example, orthogonal matrices are a fundamental ingredient in problems where the solution is constrained to belong to a space of matrices having orthonormal columns, the Stiefel manifold; see, e.g., \cite{Absiletal.08},\cite{eas:99}. { These types of constraints are} particularly convenient in the solution of certain differential equations, because the orthogonal space allows the solution method to preserve key properties of the dynamical system \cite{Celledoni2002},\cite{Hairer2002}.
+Beyond this, orthogonality may be a component of computational strategies enforcing a low-rank manifold representation of the flow as time integration proceeds, see, e.g., \cite{Cerutietal.22}.
 The use of sketched orthogonality, that is of a ``sketched'' Stiefel manifold, may help decrease the computational costs of these procedures when large systems of differential equations arise.
-In other words, this strategy may be viewed as an $\varepsilon$-controlled quasi-orthogonality structure, and may lead to the supervised relaxation of orthogonal manifold based models.
+In other words, this strategy may be viewed as an $\varepsilon$-controlled quasi-orthogonality structure, and may lead to the supervised relaxation of orthogonal-manifold-based models.

 Next is a synopsis of the paper.
 In section~\ref{Subspace embeddings and randomized QR} we recall basic properties of oblivious $\varepsilon$-subspace embeddings and their use in the so-called randomized QR factorization.
 Section~\ref{SS-SVD} reports the derivation of the $S^\T S$-SVD, its properties along with a fast algorithm for its computation.
 Some important scenarios where the $S^\T S$-SVD can be adopted are explored in section~\ref{On the applicability} whereas in section~\ref{sec:distorth} we employ the $S^\T S$-SVD to bound the distance of $S^\T S$-orthogonal matrices from ``standard'' orthogonality.
 The sketched version of~\eqref{eq:main0} is presented and analyzed in section~\ref{The nearest sketched orthogonal matrix}.
 The paper ends with some conclusions in section~\ref{Conclusions}.